MainulDip/KotlinEveryday/kotlin-basic-107-advanced.md

 ### Sealed class and Constructor:
-A sealed class itself is always an abstract class, and as a result, can't be instantiated directly.
+A sealed class itself is always an abstract class, and can't be instantiated directly (subclasses are instantiated).
 It may contain or inherit constructors.
 These constructors aren't for creating instances of the sealed class itself but for its subclasses....

 ```kotlin
 sealed class Error(val message: String) {